 CockroachDB supports bundling multiple SQL statements into a single all-or-nothing transaction.
 Each transaction guarantees ACID semantics spanning arbitrary tables and rows, even when data is distributed.
 If a transaction succeeds, all mutations are applied together with virtual simultaneity.
 If any part of a transaction fails, the entire transaction is aborted, and the database is left unchanged.
+CockroachDB guarantees that while a transaction is pending, it is isolated from other concurrent transactions.

 Each of the following SQL statements control transactions in some way.